 NEWS FLASH: Dead Flat is 99 cents on ChirpBooks for a limited time!

 My last audiobook for 2021 is BLUE WOLF, a book celebrating its 20th anniversary this year.
 It came out in June, not long before September 11, 2001.
 Not an auspicious time for publishing but the book did well as the 4th installment in the Alix Thorssen Mystery series set in Jackson Hole, Wyoming.
 (The first three books in the series were produced in audio by Books in Motion but they never bought the fourth book.)

 I am fascinated by gray wolves, living near Yellowstone National Park as I do.
 Their reintroduction in 1995 set off my imagination as a way to include them a mystery.
 BLUE WOLF is the culmination of that search, a personal story for Alix, and for a woman still grieving the loss of her son after 25 years.
 Naomi Rose-Mock did a masterful job bringing the story to life.

-The production of Blue Wolf is finished and will be available at Audible and iTunes very shortly.
+The production of Blue Wolf is now available at Audible and iTunes.
 Check the Amazon site for the book here: https://amzn.to/3yRpILB

 Happy listening!
 Please leave a review where you bought one if you enjoyed the audiobook.
 Thank you!